poetry

 Thank you.

-my awkward, imperfect sound.
+imperfect sound.

 Mother, let me be a page on which you write your poetry;